ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 ##### `/ipfs/CID/PATH`

-IPFS-Path-Rule: Blocks the exact ipfs path that is referenced from the multihash embedded the CID before attempting to resolve it.
+IPFS-Path-Rule: Blocks the exact ipfs path that is referenced from the multihash embedded in the CID before attempting to resolve it.
 It does not block the CID that the path resolves to.

 Note `/ipfs/CID/path` and `/ipfs/CID/path/` are equivalent rules.